harshsinha21/SareeKala-Ecommerce-Project/README.txt

         Testing:
-        Postman is used to test that data is being sent and processed correctly from API endpoint to MYSQL and queries on MYSQL Workbench to test database is updating.
+        Postman is used to test that data is being sent and processed correctly from API endpoint and tested using queries on MYSQL Workbench.

 2. Implementing Token and Role Base Authentication

         Spring Boot             : manage api endpoints and database integration JWT                     : generates and validates tokens
         IntelliJ/Java           : project framework and dependencies + backend
-        MySQL + Workbench       : database creation, storage, testing and queries Postman                 : testing raw data through api endpoints to database
+        MySQL Workbench         : database creation, storage, testing and queries Postman                 : testing raw data through api endpoints to database